Navigating the summer holidays if you’re thinking of separating

 The emotional journey of separation is not one straight path.
 People experience it differently.
 Some may feel denial, anger, or pain.
 Others may experience depression or even relief.
 Importantly, you don’t need to go through this alone.
 There are people and organisations who can help.
 If you don’t feel like getting professional help, explore the apps, resources, and communities that can support you.

 At amicable, we know separation is an emotional journey with legal and financial consequences.
-This means we have lots of professionals we can refer you to help you with the emotional journey, including; divorce and separation coaches, counsellors and therapists.
+This means we have lots of professionals we can refer you to help you with the emotional journey, including; divorce and separation experts, counsellors and therapists.
 Getting a head start processing the raw emotions before you officially separate, can help you with the practical elements later on.

 You can listen to The Divorce Podcast on your favourite listening platform, which discusses the practical, emotional, and social aspects of separation.